 Many of us nowadays have jobs where we are sat down for the majority of the day, so when you’re sitting make sure that you are adopting a good posture.
 Your back should be properly supported by your chair, your feet should be flat on the floor and your screen should be at eye level so you’re not bending your neck.

 If you are overweight you might want to consider losing weight.
 If we’re carrying more weight than is healthy for our height, the extra weight puts extra strain on the muscles and joints in our backs.
 Find out how you can healthily lose weight in our handy weight loss guide.

 Yes, sciatic pain tends to last for 4 to 6 weeks, although it can last for longer than this.
 However, if your pain is getting worse, or hasn’t improved or if it is stopping you from completing your normal activities then you should see your GP.
 They will be able to offer treatment advice.

 Yes, walking can help with sciatic nerve pain.
 Walking and other gentle exercises can help to speed up your recovery and reduce the pain you are feeling.
 When you have sciatic pain you should continue your normal activities as much as you can, as well as introducing back stretches into your routine.

 What does it feel like to have sciatica?

-The pain caused by sciatica stretches from your lower back down to your bottom and then to the back of your legs.
+Sciatica pain stretches from your lower back down to your bottom and then to the back of your legs.
 This pain can vary from person to person; you may feel an ache, burning sensation or sharp pain.